htranin/regalade/README.md

 REGALADE combines data from widely used catalogs, including GLADE, NED Local Volume Survey, SDSS, Legacy Survey, and Pan-STARRS, with additional cross-matching to refine distance measurements.

 The REGALADE catalog contains over 36 million galaxies in the Local Universe (D < 2 Gpc).
-A paper is in preparation to demonstrate its utility through two case studies on optical transients and ultraluminous X-ray sources.
+A paper is in preparation to showcase its use through 2 case studies: optical transients and ultraluminous X-ray sources.